 Hoarding became “interesting” to the general public after a reality show presented the cleanout of hoarders’ homes, but it’s important to understand how we can recognize the difference between people with this mental health disorder and others who just have a lot of “stuff.”

 Etta Smith-Wells from the Benjamin Rose Institute on Aging explains that when family or friends clear out a hoarder’s environment without his or her permission or cooperation, he or she will likely be traumatized and NOT cured.
 Trusting in future help will be unlikely and hoarding habits will resume again – possibly worsen.
 That’s not the help they need.

 Etta Smith-Wells has dedicated most of her life to helping others.
 She’s been working with aging adults who are hoarding for many years.
 This kind and unstoppable woman has helped a multitude of men and women with their gradual process of discarding.

-How do you recognize a true hoarder?
+How do you recognize hoarding problems?

-One difference between a messy person and a hoarder, Etta explains, is that a messy person might appreciate your help with cleaning and eliminating stuff but a hoarder may be emotional over just the thought of anything being let go – even trash.
+One difference between a messy person and a hoarder, Etta explains, is that a messy person might appreciate your help with cleaning and eliminating stuff but a hoarder might be emotional over just the thought of anything being let go – even trash.
 Hoarders have an attachment to their collection.
 Etta says that often hoarders feel emotionally closer to their “things” than the people they’re around.
 Every “thing” becomes a treasure.